Internal

 The substitution \(v = y^{1-n}\) is now used to convert the above solution back to \(y\) which results in

-Solving for the constant of integration from initial conditions, the solution becomes
+Solving for initial conditions the solution becomes

 Solving for \(y\) gives